64bitpandas/notes/content/cs70/_index.md

 ## Welcome to my CS70 Guide!

 This is a **non-comprehensive** guide to discrete math and probability, specifically for computer science applications.
-It's based off of Berkeley's [CS70](https://www.eecs70.org/) material (and doubles as my notes for the course).
+It's based off of Berkeley's [CS70](https://www.eecs70.org/) material from Fall 2020 (and doubles as my notes for the course).

 ### Who is this for?